bterone/book-notes/Design-Patterns.md

 ## Common Causes for Redesign

+Design patterns are long term solutions on how systems are developed.
+Systems should take into account how it evolves over time.

 1. Creating an object by specifying a class explicitly.
 Applicable Patterns: Abstract Factory, Factory Method, Prototype.